pachyderm/docs-content/latest/run-commands/pachctl_wait_commit.md

+---
+date: 2023-08-04T13:05:50-04:00
+title: "pachctl wait commit"
+slug: "Learn about the pachctl_wait_commit command"
+---

 ## pachctl wait commit

 Wait for the specified commit to finish and return it.

 ### Synopsis

-Wait for the specified commit to finish and return it.
+This command waits for the specified commit to finish before returning it, allowing you to track your commits downstream as they are produced.
+Each line is printed as soon as a new (sub) commit of your global commit finishes.

 ```
 pachctl wait commit <repo>@<branch-or-commit> [flags]